Brownfield Grant Programs

 At its meeting on August 3, 2018, the Minneapolis City Council directed City staff to require compliance with the affordability provisions of the City’s Unified Housing Policy (“the Policy”) for any Minneapolis development project that (a) includes a housing component and (b) wishes to seek brownfield grant funding.
 This would require, for example, that at least 20% of the units in a in a residential rental project be affordable to (and occupied by) households earning 60% or less of the Area Median Income (AMI) for a period of not less than 30 years, unless a shorter affordability period is specifically approved (see the Policy for other potentially applicable affordability requirements).

-- The City Council also has the discretion to approve a waiver for any project that has a total combined land value (i.e., the most current assessor’s valuations of all parcels involved in the project) that is less than the total projected environmental investigation/cleanup costs required for the project.
+- For any project that has a total combined land value (of all parcels involved in the project) that is less than the total projected environmental investigation and remediation costs required for the project.

-Any project that wishes to request a waiver must submit a letter to City staff requesting one of the two waivers outlined above, accompanied by documentation supporting the project’s eligibility for said waiver.
-The letter and documentation must be submitted with your project’s pre-application(s) by the September 10, 2020 pre-application deadline.
+Any project that wishes to request a waiver must submit a letter to City staff requesting one or more of the three waivers outlined above, accompanied by documentation supporting the project’s eligibility for said waiver.
+The letter and documentation must be submitted with your project’s pre-application(s) by the March 8, 2021 pre-application deadline.
 City staff will review waiver requests and recommend approval or denial to the City Council, which will then make the final decision(s) regarding which waiver(s) to grant (if any).